Welcome to our fireplace dimensions guide including measuring fireplace openings and surrounds and different kinds of fireplace sizes.

-Fireplace in a home, especially when you’re living in colder weather, is a smart investment; they don’t just keep you warm but add to the value of your home.
+A fireplace, especially when you’re living in colder weather, is a smart investment; they don’t just keep you warm but add to the value of your home.
+Here, we present you with fireplace dimensions for different types.
+Ready?
+Let’s get to it!

-Standard Fireplace Dimensions
+Standard Fireplace Sizes

-The first is measuring your fireplace’s inner construction, which includes the smoke shelf area that extends inside and above the fireplace, the flue that opens up to the chimney, and the firebox itself where the fire burns.
+There are two situations when considering the dimensions of your fireplace.
+The first is measuring your fireplace’s inner construction, which includes the smoke shelf area that extends inside and above, the flue that opens up to the chimney, and the firebox itself where the fire burns.

-The second is the exterior of the fireplace itself, which the occupants of the house see.
-This includes the shelf, the mantel, the facing, the firebox, and the hearth.
+The second is the exterior of the fireplace itself, which the house’s occupants see.
+This includes the shelf, the mantel, the facing, the firebox, and the hearth sizes.
+To make this article concise and not all over the place, we will only consider the second situation involving the face of the fireplace.

-Standard Fireplace Width
+Fireplace Width

 To determine the width of the fireplace, we will measure the width of the firebox.
 In general, a firebox width can be at least 11 to 19 inches and over.
 Also, a height of 14 inches for the firebox.